A Clinician's Guide to the Dental Abutment Screw

 Digital dentistry does not replace biomechanics; it relies on it.
 A flawlessly designed digital restoration is only as strong as the abutment screw that secures it to the implant.

 This relationship between digital design and mechanical reality underscores the need for premium components.
-A low-quality screw can sabotage the precision of a CAD/CAM restoration, leading to micromovement and failure.
-The restoration is only as strong as its weakest link.
+A low-quality screw can sabotage the most precise restoration.
+Invest in the longevity of your practice and the health of your patients by exploring our comprehensive prosthetic solutions today.

 Abutment Screw FAQ: Answering Common Clinical Questions